SWiT/RFCBot/README.md

 ```
 /home/pi/RFCBot/startup.sh &
 ```
 Reboot and press 1+2 on the Wiimote.
 If you don't the Rpi Zero W turns into a WiFi jammer of sorts and you'll lose network connection until you pair the wiimote or reboot.
+This can effect other WiFi devices.

 #### Set scripts to stop on shutdown ####
 The system will hang if the scripts are running at shutdown.